zhongyang219/TrafficMonitor/Help_en-us.md

 * Hide the main window without displaying the taskbar window;
 * Close the taskbar window when the main window is hidden;
 * Close the taskbar window when the "Mouse Penetrate" is set.
+### 8. The CPU usage displayed on TrafficMonitor is not accurate, which is smaller than in the task manager.
+This problem exists not only in Trafficmonitor, but also in other software that has CPU usage display function.
+It seems to be due to the result of the CPU usage acquired by API after Windows 10 is inconsistent with whitch shown by the task Manager. <br>
+(The information displayed by the software is for reference only.
+I am not responsible for any loss caused by inaccurate data displayed.) ）
 <br><br>
 >If you have encountered any other problems, please click "Contact Author" in the "About" dialog box, or directly [click here](mailto:zhongyang219@hotmail.com) to send me an email.<br>
 Please describe the problems you have encountered in detail, the error prompts, what operations you have tried, it is better to attach the screenshots and configuration files ("Options"-"General Settings"-"Open configuration file path"). <br>